ardanlabs/blockchain/foundation/blockchain/NOTES.md

 merkle trees, I can convince anyone a transaction is in the blockchain.
 At least for the most current POW.

+Gas is a way to limit the computational cost of processing transactions.
+There is a gas limit so a transaction will end and fail without running forever.

 Block time refers to the time it takes to mine a new block.
 In Ethereum, the average block time is between 12 to 14 seconds and is evaluated after each block.
 The expected block time is set as a constant at the protocol level and is used to